Reconstruction and Prediction of Volterra Integral Equations Driven by Gaussian Noise: Methodology

 in which $N_g$ is the number of collocation points sampled in the equation domain.
 The mean square error of residuals of the measurement data is formulated by

 where $N_m$ is the number of measurement data.
 The mean square error of residuals of the governing equation is formulated by

 where $E$ is the expectation operator, by averaging the simulated paths, we obtain a smoother and more representative trajectory that captures the underlying dynamics while effectively filtering out the noise, this averaged trajectory serves as an essential reference for training the improved DNNs, notice that $E(B_t)=0$ and $E(\frac{1}{2}{B_t}^2-\frac{1}{2}t)=0$.
-The $MSE_{total}$ in the improved DNNs is represented as a weighted sum of all mean squared errors, expressed as
+The total loss in the improved DNNs framework is represented as a weighted sum of the individual mean-squared errors: